 9.4 The Assistant Secretary shall deputize for the Secretary during the latter's absence.

-9.5 The Treasurer shall be responsible for the finances of the society.
+9.5 The Treasurer shall be responsible for the finances of the Association.
 He shall keep accounts of all its financial transactions and shall be responsible for their correctness.
-He shall, together with the President and the Secretary, be one of the 3 authorized signatories sign all the cheques on behalf of the Society.
+He shall, together with the President and the Secretary, be one of the 3 authorized signatories sign all the cheques on behalf of the Association.

 10.1 Subject to the following provisions in this rules, the funds of the Society may be expended for the purpose necessary for the carrying out of its objects, including the expenses of its office-bearers and paid staff, and the audit of its accounts, but they shall on no account be used to pay the fine of any member who may be convicted in a court of law.

 10.2 The Treasurer may hold a petty cash advance not exceeding RM 1,000.00 (Ringgit Malaysia: One Thousand only) at any one time.
 All money in excess of this sum shall within seven days of receipt be deposited in a bank approved by the Council.
 The bank account shall be in the name of the Society.